esoccoli/esoccoli/README.md

 # Ella Soccoli

-2nd year Game Design and Development student at Rochester Institute of Technology.
-Interested in a wide variety of areas of programming.
+I am a 3rd year Game Design and Development & CIT double major at RIT.
+I am also a member of Computer Science House, where I am the Devcade project director, a Constitutional Maintainer, a Webmaster, and the secretary.
+I am interested in a wide variety of areas within computing, and am always interested in learning new things and working on projects.

-## Experience
+## Co-ops

-__Programming Intern at SJ Associates__

-Developed web pages in ASP.NET to display tables from the database in the internal website.
-Learned how to write SQL queries to get data from a database.
+### Software Engineer @ Liberty Mutual - Summer 2024
+Developed a web application using ReactJS and JavaScript to facilitate the process of reserving company resources.

+### Data Engineer @ SJ Associates - Summer 2023
+Wrote SQL queries to display data from the company database in a variety of contexts, and created web pages to display this data in an easy to understand user interface.

 ## Projects

-__Devcade Website__

-Developed a website to display information about Computer Science House's custom arcade cabinet project, Devcade.
-Used Reactjs and Typescript to create the pages, and made calls to an external API to display and modify various information in the project database.

-__Brick Breaker__

-Implemented a recreation of Atari Breakout using the MonoGame framework for C# to upload to CSH's Devcade project.
+### CSH Conditional
+Working with a team of other members of CSH to rewrite the central membership portal with a more modern tech stack, make the codebase more maintainable, fix existing issues, and add new features to enhance functionality and usability

+### Devcade
+Active contributor to CSH's custom open source arcade cabinet project, which provides developers with a platform to develop and play games.
+I have contributed to various aspects of the projects, including the menu software that acts as the game launcher, the public facing website, and have developed a game for the platform

 ## Skills
-C#, HTML, CSS, ReactJS, JavaScript, TypeScript, C++, Rust, Java, Python, LaTeX, MonoGame, ASP.NET, SQL, git, vim, Unity, Linux, VS Code, Visual Studio

-## Activities

-__Computer Science House__

-House Secretary, Constitutional Rewrite Director, and Active Member
+C#, Java, Python, HTML, CSS, JavScript, TypeScript, React, NodeJS, Unity, Linux, C++, SQL, MySQL, PostgreSQL, Docker, Git, Vim, Zsh, ASP.Net, MonoGame, MS Access